marioir2001/scanservjs_ha/docs/scanservjs_setup.md

 The following files are required for the Home Assistant integration and should not be removed unless you know exactly what you are doing.

-`split_pdf.js` is required for the Split PDF feature and should not be renamed or removed.
+`split_pdf.js` is the only action required by the integration for the Split PDF feature.
+All other move_*.js actions are examples and may be customized or removed.

 > **Important**
 >